 Amendatory Language:

-7. Describe the process by which local construction practices and building code adoption and enforcement are considered in the development of the building vulnerability functions.
+7. Describe the process by which local construction practices and statewide and local building code adoption and enforcement are considered in the development of the building hurricane vulnerability functions.

-Describe the relationship between building structure and appurtenant structure vulnerability functions and their consistency with insurance claims data.
+Describe the relationship between building structure and appurtenant structure hurricane vulnerability functions and their consistency with insurance claims data.

-Describe the assumptions, data (including insurance claims data), methods, and processes used to develop building vulnerability functions for
+Describe the assumptions, data (including insurance claims data), methods, and processes used to develop building hurricane vulnerability functions when:

-unknown residential construction types or for when some building characteristics are unknown.
+residential construction types are unknown,

+one or more primary building characteristics are unknown,

+one or more secondary characteristics are known, and

-Describe how vulnerability functions are selected when input data are missing, incomplete, or conflicting.
+building input characteristics are conflicting.

-Identify the one-minute average sustained windspeed and the windspeed reference height at which the model begins to estimate damage.
+Identify the one-minute average sustained windspeed and the windspeed reference height at which the hurricane model begins to estimate damage.

 Describe how the duration of windspeeds at a particular location over the life of a hurricane is considered.

-Describe how the model addresses wind-borne missile impact damage and water infiltration.
+Describe how the hurricane model addresses wind-borne missile impact damage and water infiltration.

 Provide a completed Form V-1, One Hypothetical Event.
 Provide a link to the location of the form [insert hyperlink here].